A Friend? A lover? Or… something else?

 An ex… UP-graded to… friend?

-You’ll find the reasons your ex wants to remain friends listed below with a short explanation for each possible reason, hopefully one of them will ring true and give you the answer you’re looking for… but first… a little bit about being friends with your ex that you really should consider…
+You’ll find the reasons your ex wants to remain friends listed below with a short explanation for each possible reason, hopefully one of them will ring true and give you the answer you’re looking for… but first… have you considered what being friends with your ex might be like?

 As appealing as staying friends with your ex might be, the ‘friendship zone’ is something to avoid when you really desire a more romantic relationship.
 If you’re trying to get back together again, then being friends with your ex is NOT the way to go about it.